mitch-warrenburg/disney-wait-times/README.md

-# Disney Wait Times Notifier
+# Disneyland Wait Times Notifier

-A microservice that sends wait time alerts for your favorite rides.
+A microservice that sends wait time alerts for your favorite Disneyland rides.

 SMS alerts are sent when specified rides fall below a set threshold so you can react faster than any other guest when a temporary dip in wait time occurs.
 That 15 minute wait won't last long for Space Montain!.